 This programme contributes considerably to fostering talent among the American Studies community in the UK.

 It depends for its funds entirely on public contributions, and can only have a long term impact if BAAS members and other interested persons continue to be generous with donations.
-The Treasurer of BAAS welcomes contributions small and large, and invites anyone wishing to support BAAS in maintaining its work in this area to contact her.
+The Treasurer of BAAS welcomes contributions small and large, and invites anyone wishing to support BAAS in maintaining its work in this area to make contact using the link below.

 The resources available are normally modest.
 It is envisaged that grants will be supplemented by funds from other sources.